isomerpages/ura-lkywcp/pages/faq.md

 #### **Can the city submit additional non-English materials?**

-The Stage B report must be completed in English.
+The main submission report must be completed in English.
+You may submit additional materials in English or other languages for reference.

 #### **What type of demonstration projects are eligible?**